AMD FSR vs Nvidia DLSS vs Intel XeSS

 FSR 2.0 in Deathloop

-FidelityFX Super Resolution or FSR is AMD’s best upscaling feature, but its concept differs slightly from Nvidia.
+FidelityFX Super Resolution or FSR is AMD’s premier upscaling feature, but its concept differs slightly from Nvidia.
 Instead of assigning the upscaling method to dedicated hardware (like Tensor Cores), AMD uses software-based spacial upscaling.

-But, that’s not the sole factor!
+But, that’s not the only factor!

 AMD FSR game support